Friendly-Neighborhood/mini-time-tracker2/README.md

-🚀 MINI-TIME-TRACKER — How to Run (from ZIP)
+🚀 MINI-TIME-TRACKER — Getting Started (from ZIP)
 ✅ Requirements

-Убедитесь что установлено:
+Make sure you have installed:

 Node.js 18+

 npm

-1) Unzip project
+1) Unzip the project

-Распакуйте архив и откройте папку проекта:

-cd MINI-TIME-TRACKER
+Unzip the archive and open the project folder: cd MINI-TIME-TRACKER

 2) Install dependencies
 Backend (API)